react-navigation/react-navigation.github.io/versioned_docs/version-8.x/hello-react-navigation.md

 }
 ```

-Now our stack has two _routes_, a `Home` route and a `Details` route.
-A route can be specified by under the `screens` property.
-The name of the property under `screens` corresponds to the name of the route we will use to navigate, and the value corresponds to the component it'll render.
+Now our stack has two _routes_: `Home` and `Details`.
+Routes are defined under the `screens` property - the property name is the route name, and the value is the component to render.

-Here, the `Home` route corresponds to the `HomeScreen` component, and the `Details` route corresponds to the `DetailsScreen` component.
-The initial route for the stack is the `Home` route.
-Try changing it to `Details` and reload the app (React Native's Fast Refresh won't update changes from `initialRouteName`, as you might expect), notice that you will now see the `Details` screen.
-Then change it back to `Home` and reload once more.
+Here, the initial route is set to `Home`.
+Try changing `initialRouteName` to `Details` and reload the app (Fast Refresh won't pick up this change) to see the Details screen first.

 ## Specifying options

-Each screen in the navigator can specify some options for the navigator, such as the title to render in the header.
+Each screen can specify options such as the header title.

-To specify the options, we'll add an `options` property to the screen configuration:
+We can specify the `options` property in the screen configuration to set screen-specific options:

 ```js name="Options for Screen" snack static2dynamic
 import * as React from 'react';